 1978 – 1992

-In 1978, the hockey club acquired an emblem unofficially called the “Flying V.” It’s related to its round shape and a large number of parallel diagonal stripes.
+In 1978, the hockey club acquired an emblem unofficially called the “Flying V.” It’s related to its round shape and many parallel diagonal stripes.
 The central element is divided into two semicircles with the inscription CANUCKS, styled like a skate blade.
 Stretched lines of uneven length create a sense of rapid movement.
 The palette also changed dramatically: the harmonious combination of blue and white was replaced by a contrasting mix of bright orange, gold, and black.

 1992 – 1997